Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Methodology

+The persistence metric $P(e)$ quantifies the topological importance of features by measuring the difference in scalar values between nodes $n_1$ and $n_2$ connected by edge $e$:

+High persistence values indicate more significant features in the topology of the scalar function than low persistence values.

+The area ratio $R_a(e)$ evaluates the geometrical importance of all vertices located in the edge $e$ connecting $n_1$ and $n_2$ using a scale-invariant surface area measurement:

-where $V(e)$ represents the set of vertices along edge $e$, $N(e)$ comprises vertices in nodes $n_1$ and $n_2$, $A(v)$ denotes the area associated with vertex $v$, $deg(v)$ indicates the number of edges incident to the node containing $v$, and $A_{total}$ represents the total surface area of the mesh.
+where: \begin{itemize} \item $V(e)$ represents the set of vertices along edge $e$ \item $N(e)$ comprises vertices in nodes $n_1$ and $n_2$ \item $A(v)$ denotes the area associated with vertex $v$ \item $\mathrm{deg}(v)$ indicates the number of edges incident to the node containing $v$ \item $A_{total}$ represents the total surface area of the mesh \end{itemize} Low area ratio values indicate geometrically small regions that may represent noise or minor surface variations in the mesh geometry.

-A separation metric $S(e)$ complements this geometric measure by quantifying topological significance through the scalar value difference between endpoint nodes: